Nanoscience, high-temperature superconductivity, theory of surfaces and interfaces, disordered systems, electron and X-ray spectroscopies of solids

-Professor Bose has the reputation of being excellent classroom teacher.
-Over the years he has taught a wide variety classes graduate and undergraduate, classes with a large number of students as well as with a few students.
-Drexel University honored him in 1982 with the prestigious Christian R. and Mary F. Lindback Award for excellence in teaching
+Shyamalendu M. Bose, PhD, has the reputation of being excellent classroom teacher.
+Over the years he has taught a wide variety of graduate and undergraduate classes which ranged in size from very small to very large.
+Drexel University honored him in 1982 with the prestigious Christian R. and Mary F. Lindback Award for excellence in teaching.

-Professor Bose’s service contribution to Drexel and the community has also been significant.
-He has served either as the chairman or a member of many important University, College and Departmental committees.
+Bose’s service contribution to Drexel and the community has also been significant.
+He has served either as the chairman or a member of many important university, college and departmental committees.
 He was inducted to the Legion of Honor of Philadelphia’s Chapel of Four Chaplains for his community service.